shengnian/emmett/README.md

 - No garbage collector == better and more consistent performance
 - Completely asynchronous - plugins operate independently of one another
 - Multithreaded and [work-stealing](https://en.wikipedia.org/wiki/Work_stealing)
-- No need to install Java

 # Usage

-emmett uses TOML for configuration, and can also parse [Logstash configuration files](https://www.elastic.co/guide/en/logstash/7.0/configuration-file-structure.html).
+emmett currently uses TOML for configuration, but will be able to parse [Logstash configuration files](https://www.elastic.co/guide/en/logstash/7.0/configuration-file-structure.html) as well as other formats like JSON in the future.

 The Logstash configuration file parser is currently on hold until the plugins themselves become more stable.
 Merge requests are always welcome though!